reworkcss/rework-vars/Readme.md

 }
 ```

-3. Variables declared within `@media` or `@supports` are not currently
+Variables declared within `@media` or `@supports` are not currently supported
-   supported and will result in a compilation error
+and will result in a compilation error.

 ```css
 @media (min-width: 320px) {